TL;DR

 The client partnered with Expanice to develop iOS and Android applications that would seamlessly connect to the exercise bike management console and visualize historical workout data.
 They made specific provisions regarding the IoT app development cost, so we had to deal with another Fixed Price project.

-Being on another continent, the customer did not provide a physical bike, so we implemented a simulator instead.
+Being on another continent, the customer did not provide a physical bike, so we implemented a real-time simulator of the bike console to enable remote integration and testing instead.

 Solution